-IMM-Technical Report-2011-18
+DTU Compute Technical Report-2014-07

-Sebastian Mödersheim DTU Compute Lyngby, Denmark smo@imm.dtu.dk Luca Viganò
+Sebastian Mödersheim DTU Compute Lyngby, Denmark samo@imm.dtu.dk

-Department of Informatics

-King's College London, UK

-luca.vigano@kcl.ac.uk

 ABSTRACT

 Vertical composition of security protocols means that an application protocol (e.g., a banking service) runs over a channel established by another protocol (e.g., a secure channel provided by TLS).
 This naturally gives rise to a compositionality question: given a secure protocol P_1 that provides a certain kind of channel as a goal and another secure protocol P_2 that assumes this kind of channel, can we then derive that their vertical composition $P_2[P_1]$ is secure?
 It is well known that protocol composition can lead to attacks even when the individual protocols are all secure in isolation.
 In this paper, we formalize seven easy-to-check static conditions that support a large class of channels and applications and that we prove to be sufficient for vertical security protocol composition.